smakau021/My-first-single-page-web-application/README.md

 About this application :
 It is a very basic application
-- If you navigate to any section say , the About section , you have to see on the right ,the view will change, so we have 3 sections to learn about Sphelele namely they re Dashboard, About and Picture.
+- If you navigate to any section say , the FullBodyPics  section , you have to see on the right ,the view will change, so we have 3 sections to learn about Sphelele namely they re Dashboard, FullBodyPics and FacePics.
 -The client side routing for forward slash (section)-- /Pictures.

 Using VSCode editor: